-- Basic defence : 1 AP/defender/1 characteristic+LD10.
+- Basic defence: 1 AP/defender/1 characteristic+LD10.
 In case of success, the attack is simply defended.
-When a Safar defends against a shot, he won't be able to inflict damage.
-Also, when defending in a melec, his opponent must be within his weapon reach.

-- Classic defence : 2AP/defender/2 characteristics+LD10.
+- Classic defence: 2 AP / defender / 2 characteristics + LD10.

 In case of success, the attack is not only defended but the defender can choose to inflict damage equal to the value of one of the engaged characteristics OR apply one effect.